brodybits/Cordova-sqlite-storage-common-dev/README.md

 # Cordova/PhoneGap sqlite storage adapter

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows, with API similar to [Web SQL Database DRAFT API](http://www.w3.org/TR/webdatabase/).

 License for Android and Windows versions: MIT or Apache 2.0